 - Albert Brooks

-- Albert Brooks, Meryl Streep, Rip Torn, Lee Grant, Ethan Embry, Shirley MacLaine
+- Albert Brooks, Meryl Streep, Rip Torn, Lee Grant, Ethan Embry, Shirley MacLaine, Buck Henry

 - Release Date

-Albert Brooks’ Defending Your Life contains one of the most intricately detailed and affectionately realized worlds ever put to the screen in a high-concept comedy.
-It’s a story about an afterlife not of puffy clouds and angels strumming golden harps, nor of a fire and brimstone netherworld ruled by a horned beast, but of writer-director Brooks’ imagination.
-Though heavenly, it does not take place in Heaven.
+Albert Brooks’ Defending Your Life features one of the most intricately detailed and affectionately realized worlds ever created for a high-concept comedy.
+It’s the story of an afterlife not of puffy clouds and angels strumming golden harps, nor of a fire and brimstone netherworld ruled by a horned beast, but of writer-director Brooks’ imagination.
 The film posits a forward-thinking view of the universe where knowledge and self-improvement are valued above all else.
-Those who fail to make the most of their lives on Earth are not damned to Hell; rather, they are allowed to try again through reincarnation until they get it right (well, there are limitations).
-In Brooks’ concept, life on Earth is about “dealing with fear,” and before we pass onto whatever comes next, a person must receive a kind of courthouse ruling that determines whether or not they have lived a full and intrepid life.
-It’s the type of comic situation that Brooks, in his standard yuppie kvetcher role, seems to delight in playing, and he’s never played it better.
+Those who fail to make the most of their lives on Earth are not damned for eternity; rather, they can try again through reincarnation until they get it right (though there are limits).
+In Brooks’ film, life on Earth is about conquering the fear that forestalls you from evolving and having new, fulfilling experiences.
+And if his other films reveal anything about him, this sort of fear preoccupies the characteristically esoteric, mordant, and neurotic comedian and filmmaker.
+In Defending Your Life, before you pass onto whatever form of existence comes after this one, you must receive an official ruling that determines whether or not you have had a full and intrepid time on Earth.
+It’s the type of comic situation that Brooks, in his standard yuppie kvetcher role, uses to confront the universal inhibitions that prevent us from growing as people.
+And like most of his films, the scenario is hilarious, even as it compels us to look inward.

-Defending Your Life has a much more optimistic outlook than Brooks’ other comedies.
-The film opens with Brooks’ character, Daniel Miller, buying himself a BMW on his birthday.
+Out of all Brooks comedies, Defending Your Life has a much more optimistic outlook, despite the grim opening.
+In the pre-credits scenes, Brooks’ character, Daniel Miller, buys himself a BMW on his birthday.
 Life is good.
-He drives in cramped L.A. traffic while listening to his new Barbara Streisand CD, bobbing in and out of lanes until he runs into a bus head-on and dies instantly.
-He emerges from a white light through silver doors, pushed in a wheelchair by a blue-scrubbed attendant down a long hallway and out onto a platform where he catches a tram to Judgment City.
-Wherever he’s arrived, it’s a place that “isn’t the Earth” and looks like the Tativille metropolis from PlayTime was spliced with the immaculate design of Last Year in Marienbad.
-His tram stops at the Continental Hotel (the afterlife’s Holiday Inn), where he’ll stay for 5 days while his life is judged and it’s decided whether he’ll move on or try again.
-Clothed in a white, gown-like tupa, Daniel is told he can eat all he wants at this universal weigh station; binge eating will not affect his health, he won’t gain an ounce, and all of the food tastes immaculate.
+He drives in cramped L.A. traffic, distracted and listening to his new Barbra Streisand CD—the song “Something’s Coming” no less—until he runs into a bus head-on and dies instantly.
+He emerges from a white light through silver doors, pushed in a wheelchair by a blue-scrubbed attendant down a long hallway and out onto a platform where he catches a tram to Judgment City, the universe’s pit stop.
+Wherever he’s arrived, it’s a place that “isn’t the Earth” but has been designed to appear familiar, thus a stress-free environment for its temporary inhabitants.
+Production designer Ida Random’s setting resembles Tativille, the metropolis Jacques Tati erected for PlayTime (1967), spliced with hints of 1990s-era business sectors.
+His tram stops at the Continental Hotel (the afterlife’s Holiday Inn), where he’ll stay for five days as judges review his life and determine whether Daniel will move on or try again on Earth.
+Clothed in a white, gownlike tupa, Daniel is told he can eat all he wants; binge eating will not affect his health—he won’t gain an ounce, and all of the food tastes delicious.
+The Weather Channel reports 74 degrees and “perfectly clear, all the time.”
 The makers of Judgment City have gone to considerable lengths to engineer this plane of existence to imitate the most pleasant, uncomplicated version of Earth, complete with every imaginable amenity.

-After sleeping off his death hangover, Daniel wakes to a call from Bob Diamond (Rip Torn), his slick-as-snot defender whom he insists on calling his “attorney”, though Bob asserts he’s not a lawyer.
-Bob explains that the purpose of life is “to keep going, to get smarter, to use more of your brain.”
-Earthbound humans use only 3%-5% of their brain, so they’re called “littlebrains” by the residents of Judgment City, most of whom use 40%-60% of their brains.
-“I came from a world filled with penis envy to a world of brain envy,” Daniel remarks in a great Brooks line.
+After sleeping off his death hangover, Daniel wakes to a call from Bob Diamond (Rip Torn), his slick-as-snot defender whom he insists on calling his “attorney.”
+However, Bob maintains he’s not a lawyer (the role is a prototype for Torn’s producer Artie on The Larry Sanders Show).
+Bob explains that the purpose of life is “to keep growing, to get smarter, to use more of your brain.”
+Earthbound humans use only 3% to 5% of their brains, so they’re called “littlebrains” by the residents of Judgment City, most of whom use 40% to 60% of their brains.
+“I came from a world filled with penis envy to a world of brain envy,” Daniel remarks later in a great Brooks line.
 Bob will stand for Daniel against his prosecutor of sorts, Lena “the dragon lady” Foster (Lee Grant), and his case will be overseen by two judges (Lillian Lehman and George D. Wallace).
-They plan to view 9 days from Daniel’s life, though most cases watch fewer; some, such as an adult book salesman Daniel meets, watch many more.
-Still, as Daniel explores Judgment City and explains how many days he’s looking at, he’s usually greeted by a sour expression of pity.
-But this is a pattern for Daniel, apparently; Bob explains that Daniel has gone through this process some 20 times before.
+They plan to view nine days from Daniel’s life, though most cases watch fewer; some, such as an adult book salesman Daniel meets, watch many more.
+And as Daniel explores Judgment City and explains to others how many days he’s looking at, he’s usually greeted by a sour expression of pity.
+But this is a pattern for Daniel, apparently.
+Bob explains that Daniel has gone through this process some 20 times before.
 “So I’m the dunce of the Universe,” Daniel observes.
-When he visits the Past Lives Pavillion to see some of his previous life experiences, he sees a former Self as a tribesman running scared from a lion.
+When he visits the Past Lives Pavillion to see some of his previous life experiences, he sees a former self as a tribesman running in terror from a lion.

-Brooks played these insecure mensch roles before Defending Your Life and after it.
-He does it splendidly here and remains likable throughout the film, as well as his other efforts (see Modern Romance, Mother, or The Muse).
-Daniel has led a despicable life of cowardice and safety; he’s not a bad guy, just neurotic.
 That his character still feels redeemable is a testament to Brooks’ screen presence and general affability.
-In a sequence where he and Julia visit an Italian restaurant (all you can eat, of course), Julia embraces the concept, loudly slurping endlessly long pasta noodles and giggling throughout.
+In a sequence where he and Julia visit an Italian restaurant (all you can eat, of course), Julia embraces the concept, fearlessly slurping endlessly long pasta noodles and giggling throughout.
 Daniel, spotting Lena Foster at a nearby table, worries that he’s being judged for Julia’s free-spiritedness.
-His embarrassment and fear of being judged in life has carried over to the afterlife, to such a degree that even when Julia invites him up to her room, he doesn’t go—he’s afraid the sex might be bad, and then their effortless love will be ruined; he’s afraid of consequences; and ultimately, he’s afraid to be happy and take chances.
-Of Streep, not much is required in the acting department, except that she portray a lighthearted and sweetly charming woman, which she can do without straining her acting muscles.
+His embarrassment and fear of being judged in life have carried over to the afterlife to such a degree that when Julia invites him up to her room, he doesn’t go—he’s afraid the sex might be bad and ruin their effortless love.
+He’s afraid of consequences, and ultimately, he’s afraid to be happy and take chances.
+Of Streep, not much is required compared to her other, loftier roles—chameleon-like accents and physical transformations—except that she portrays a lighthearted and sweetly charming woman, which she can do without straining her acting muscles.
+That Streep disappears into an ordinary person after playing so many extraordinary people is a testament to her talent.
+It takes a unique screen presence to convey a woman who, just by looking at her, appears spirited, intelligent, passionate, and a sponge of life.

-The ending may be predictable, but it’s no less joyous, romantic, or heartwarming.
+The ending may be predictable, but it’s no less romantic or heartwarming.
 Judgment has been passed.
 Julia will move on to the next level of existence.
 Daniel will not, the smoking gun in his case being when he turned down Julia out of fear.
-Once again Daniel’s apprehensions have held him back from what he wants.
+Once again, Daniel’s apprehensions have held him back from what he wants.
 Defeated, he’s directed to walk on the yellow line to a group of buses that will take some people back to Earth to try again, while others are sent onward to wherever people go after Earth.
 All at once, Daniel hears Julia calling out his name.
 She’s a few buses down.
 When he sees her, he begins banging on the glass and unfastening his seatbelt.
 He escapes the bus and chases after her, but the doors to her transport are locked.
-Back in Judgment City, Daniel’s judges, Lena Foster, and Bob Diamond all watch with admiration.
-Daniel has grown so much that he will defy the rules of the afterlife for love.
-The doors to Julia’s bus open, and the two are reunited in a blissful embrace, traveling together into whatever kind of life they’re expected to live next.
-They might end up being space amoebas or something else out-there, but at least they’ll be together.
+Back in Judgment City, Daniel’s judges, Lena Foster, and Bob Diamond, all watch with admiration.
+Daniel has grown so much that he will defy the afterlife’s rules—he will avoid walking on the safe and prescribed path—for love.
+The doors to Julia’s bus open, and the two are reunited in a blissful embrace, traveling together into whatever kind of life they will live next.
+They might end up being space amoebas or something else beyond our imagination, but at least they’ll be together.

-There are a lot of superlatives and hyperbolic statements in this appreciation of Brooks’ film, but it’s just that kind of comedy.
+There are many superlatives and hyperbolic statements in this appreciation of Brooks’ film, but it’s just that kind of comedy.
 It makes you smile endlessly and warms your heart.
 And its humor is pleasant, PG-rated, yet filled with a subtle wit that, more than any other Brooks film, ends in pure optimism.
-Of course, the old scientific myth that humans only use a small percentage of their brain has since been debunked and, in a way, invalidates the entire concept of Defending Your Life.
+Of course, the old myth that humans only use a small percentage of their brain has since been debunked and, in a way, invalidates the entire concept of Defending Your Life.
 But no matter.
-Such scientific reality has no place in a comic fantasy like this; the film plays by its own well-established, much-discussed rules, which can lead one into to a speculative How would I be judged? discussion.
-Beyond the blithe romance at the film’s center, losing yourself in the discovery of Judgment City and how it operates are among the most joyful components of Brooks’ film.
-He makes the afterlife seem safe, unthreatening, and familiar, in turn removing many of our apprehensions about the frightening notion of death.
-Above all, his assessment of existence as fear management on an existential scale simplifies life and serves as an achievable ideal.
-Consider your own life under this lens and you might start living it differently.
+Such scientific reality has no place in a comic fantasy like this; the film plays by its own well-established rules, which can lead one into a speculative How would I be judged? inner debate.
+This is the film’s most enduring quality and what invites us back, again and again, to remind us that fear serves to limit and demarcate the boundaries of our lives.
+Beyond the romance at the film’s center, losing yourself in the discovery of Judgment City and how it operates are among the most joyful components of Brooks’ film.
+He makes the afterlife seem safe, unthreatening, and familiar, and in turn, he removes many of our apprehensions about the often frightening notions of death.
+Above all, his assessment of existence as fear management on an existential and spiritual scale simplifies life and serves as an achievable ideal.
+Consider your own life under this lens, and you might start living it differently.
 How many films can do that?